-Every January, employers begin making preparing for the H-1B visa filing season so they will be ready for the H-1B cap filing deadline on April 1st.
+Every January, employers begin making preparations for the H-1B visa filing season so they will be ready for the H-1B cap filing deadline on April 1st.
 Filing H-1B petitions typically come with a degree of anxiety given the visa category has historically been oversubscribed resulting in petitions selected in a random lottery in order to have a chance at approval.
 On November 30, 2018, the Department of Homeland Security announced plans to drastically change the H-1B lottery system, which should have H-1B employers making preparations earlier than in prior years.

 The Current H-1B System

 H-1B visas are available to foreign nationals who will work in a position requiring a Bachelor’s Degree in a specific field.
 Businesses seeking to employ foreign nationals in engineering, teaching, and finance positions routinely apply for H-1B visas.

 Congress has capped the number of H-1B visas available each year at 65,000 with an additional 20,000 available for foreign nationals with a U.S. Master’s Degree.
 Currently, employers must file their H-1B petitions in the first five (5) business days of April in order to avoid missing out on a visa due to the cap.
 The United States Citizenship and Immigration Services (“USCIS”) routinely receives more than 190,000 H-1B visa petitions in the first few days of April, resulting in a random lottery to determine which foreign nationals will be eligible to obtain an H-1B visa.
 USCIS first randomly selects 20,000 petitions that qualify for the additional U.S. Master’s Degree visas.
 The remaining unselected Master’s Degree petitions are then added to the other petitions for selection of the 65,000 H-1B slots.
 The current system has proved laborious for USCIS and resulted in businesses having to delay their H-1B employees’ start dates because of long adjudication delays in recent years.